Tooblippe/waterfall-chart/README.md

 This implementation is still very basic as I needed it fairly quickly

-It reads an Excel file into a pandas dataframe.
-YOu can obviously hard code your data.The file format currently is very simple.
-Some of the axis names and chart heading is still hard coded.
+An exmaple Excel file is provied and the demo reads an Excel file into a pandas DataFrame and passes the values and xtick names to the drawing function.

 Item  | Value
 -----  |  ------